Everything You Need to Know About Cruise Ship Dining

 Don't be afraid to try new things

 This tip definitely ties in with the previous point in that you should let your waiter take the lead on at least one meal.
 Maybe when you’re shelling out your hard-earned cash on land you’re less likely to make bold choices with your food habits.
 But this is vacation!
 Plus, the food in the main dining room is always included in your fare, so feel free to sample.
-Order half-portions if you’re nervous about not enjoying something, and feel free to try a bit of everything.
 You may just find a new favorite where you least expect it.
 Maybe you will find the foodie cruise that suits your needs in our ranking of the best foodie cruises for every budget.

 We also recommend letting loose a bit with the cheesier side of cruise dining.
 Dress up for formal nights, wave your napkin at the arrival of dessert - just don’t take yourself too seriously to have a good time.
 Think of it as an exercise in self-improvement if you must, but try to enjoy the playful, cheesy, and downright corny aspects of the cruise as much as you enjoy the refined, exciting, or cultured.
 You’d be surprised at how much more fun you’ll have if you participate ;-).